kamilburda/batcher/docs/sections/Usage.md

 * Copy and paste images and folders from a text file, each on a separate line to the area under `Input Images`.
 Note that you must click on the area first.
 Any files and folders that do not exist are ignored.
 * Press the `+` button to add files or folders.

 Files with a file extension not recognized by Batcher will be filtered by default.
-If you use a third-party file load plug-in, uncheck the `Recognized file formats` condition.
+If you use a third-party file load plug-in, uncheck the `Recognized File Format` condition.

 You will be warned if you add folder(s) containing too many files or e.g. an entire drive.
 This is a safeguard against accidentally adding an undesired folder.